Couple Communication Skills

 - Practice will be required.

-For more on the subject, read about Therapeutic Acting .
+For more on the subject, read about Therapeutic Acting.

-2. As an acting teacher & director , I’ve coached actors toward new, effective authentic verbal and non-verbal behaviors that communicate their characters’ needs and objectives unequivocally, so they achieve their goals with other characters and move the story forward.
-People in real life have to do the same thing to get what they want.
+I’ve coached actors toward new, effective authentic verbal and non-verbal behaviors that communicate their characters’ needs and objectives unequivocally, so

-3. As a psychologist , I have had special training in
+3. As a psychologist , I have had special

 - personality analysis,